How Much Will You Receive from Public Programs in Retirement?

 • The pension is taxable.

-• The pension is indexed to increases in the cost of living on January 1 of each year.
+• The pension is adjusted to the cost of living on 1 January of each year.
 Note that this increase could be nil.

 • The pension is paid on a monthly basis.